 To examine regulators' policies and procedures for regulatory analysis, we requested from each banking regulator its policies and procedures guiding prospective and retrospective regulatory analyses.
 We reviewed this documentation and interviewed agency officials responsible for conducting regulatory analyses.
 To assess the extent to which policies and procedures for prospective analyses aligned with leading practices for regulatory analysis, we compared them against key elements of OMB Circular A-4, guidance on benefit-cost analysis in E.O.
-13579 (Regulation and Independent Regulatory Analysis), and a recommendation from the Administrative Conference of the United States.8 To assess the extent to which agencies' policies and procedures for retrospective analyses aligned with leading practices for regulatory analysis, we compared them with E.O.
-13579.9
+13579 (Regulation and Independent Regulatory Analysis), and a recommendation from the Administrative Conference of the United States.
+To assess the extent to which agencies' policies and procedures for regulatory analyses aligned with leading practices for regulatory analyses.
+10 and procedures for retrospective analyses aligned with leading practices for regulatory analyses.
+10 and procedures for retrospective analyses aligned with leading practices for regulatory analysis, we compared them with E.O.
+13579.